 3. Get recognised by leading bodies

-As part of the approval process, the body will audit your practices and highlight anything that needs to be remedied.
-As a result, you’ll benefit from optimising your business, and in return receive a seal of approval that demonstrates that you’re a trusted and legitimate player in the market.
+As part of the approval process, they will audit your practices and highlight anything that needs to be remedied.
+As a result, you’ll benefit from optimising your business and receive a seal of approval that demonstrates that you’re a trusted and legitimate player in the market.

 4. Get real reviews

-Contractors are cautious about selecting an umbrella company and conduct research to prevent choosing a provider that doesn’t offer the expected levels of service.
+Contractors are cautious about selecting an umbrella company and conduct research to prevent choosing a provider that doesn’t offer a great service.
 And that’s totally understandable – you wouldn’t become an employee of a business without ensuring you’ll get paid accurately and on time, either.

 If you have no reviews, there’s no social proof to entice new contractors.
-Trustpilot and Google My Business are the top platforms for payment companies to get reviews, and your ratings will be visible when a contractor searches for your company name.
+Trustpilot and Google Business are some of the top platforms for payment companies to get reviews, and your ratings will be visible when a contractor searches for your company name.

-The caveat of getting reviews is, of course, opening up the possibility of receiving poor ratings and impacting your reputation.
+The downside to getting reviews is, of course, opening up the possibility of receiving poor ratings and impacting your reputation.
 The obvious way to avoid this is by preventing poor experiences in the first place – however, that isn’t always possible.

 5. Make your website your portfolio

-The accounting industry is relatively behind when it comes to having attractive and useful websites.
-Bring your offering into the 21st century with a modern website that positions you with an authoritative voice.
-If you don’t have IT or copywriting capabilities in-house, you may need to invest in freelance support to ensure you have an eye-pleasing, functional site with well-written content.
+Elevate your offering with a modern website that positions you with an authoritative voice.
+If you don’t have development or copywriting capabilities in-house, you may need to invest in freelance support to ensure you have an eye-pleasing, functional site with well-written content.

 While there’s no denying that well-written content goes far, a modern website design is more impactful than you think.
 75% of consumers judge a company’s credibility based on their website design.